clintjhill/dev-experience-story/slides/galvanize.md

 - Most effective way to trust ... yourself
 - Deliverying everyday is a no consequence decision
-- "show me it works"
+- Immediate feedback loop
-- TDD increases the ability to change later without consequence
+- Increases the ability to change without consequence
   - _consequences will deflate confidence_

 ---

+class: center, middle

-# Section on the "Words"
+# "Words"

 ---